Eemshaven: Data Center Location in Europe

 Follow the energy and find your way to Eemshaven.

 Green Dataport Eemshaven is situated in the middle of the largest wind park on Dutch soil.
 Eemshaven hosts close to 100 wind turbines located each with a capacity of 3 MW.
-Recently 2 new generation wind turbines of 6 MW have been added to the existing turbines in the port.
+Senvion added 2 turbines of 6 MW existing turbines in the port and 2-B Energy developed a 6 MW turbine as well in Eemshaven.
 Next to that Eneco’s Windpark Delfzijl Noord, consisting of 19 windturbines from 3.3 MW each, is operational.
 All these turbines add a significant amount of sustainable energy to the power mix and it is expected that the share of wind energy will increase in the near future creating business opportunities for your Power Purchase Agreement.
 Moreover Eneco and RWE/Essent use 1.5 million tons of biomass every year to make green energy.

 The data center market is characterised by a demand for extremely reliable power supply.
 Many energy producers have already established themselves in Eemshaven or are in the process of doing so, which enables Groningen Seaports to meet a reliable power demand and present itself as a highly attractive location for data centers.
 The region offers an excellent energy grid with a lot of power stations in the area.
 The average availability of the Dutch energy grid over the last five years accounted to 99,9943%.
 This incredibly high percentage is even higher in Eemshaven, due to the excellent connections.